Himmler shouldn’t have had overall control of the Waffen SS

-For a sense of balance, let us consider the history of non-Western aggression against the West.
+For a sense of balance which we all know you wont give us since you have an agenda, let us consider the history of non-Western aggression against the West.
 The fact that so many of us are unaware of these aggressions is proof of the bias of our media and educational systems.

 A good place to start is the invasion of Europe by Central-Asian Huns in the fourth and fifth centuries.
 This fierce warrior people launched a series of aggressive attacks against Germanic tribes living in what is now Russia and Eastern Europe.
 Fleeing pillage and slavery, many Germans sought sanctuary in the Roman Empire, but the Huns kept advancing into Roman territory.
 Finally, in 451, a combined Roman and Germanic army drove Attila’s armies back at the Battle of Châlons (near Châlons-en-Champagne in modern-day France).

 Alas, that victory did not save Rome.
 The movement of the Germanic tribes into the Western Empire destabilized and overwhelmed it.
 What followed was a Dark Age during which Europeans languished for centuries.
 Part of the blame rests with the Huns.